 3. Mindfulness Meditation

 Mindfulness meditation helps you focus on the present moment instead of catastrophizing future events in your mind.
 Simply sit quietly with your eyes closed and breathe normally.
 Notice your inhalations and exhalations.
 When your brain thinks a random thought, simply acknowledge it and turn your attention back to your breath.
 There are so many types of meditation—you can find the one that works best for you.
 A regular meditation practice has the power to regulate your breath, boost your immune system, and change your brain chemistry.
-Research shows that as little as 2 minutes of mindfulness meditation a day can reduce anxiety.
+Research shows that as little as five minutes of mindfulness meditation per day can reduce anxiety.

 4. Consistent Exercise